 When We Are Called Home

 Recently, people have been asking about the “Last Rites.”
 This term has not been used for the past 60 years.
 The Second Vatican Council, in its reform of the liturgy, restored Extreme Unction (the Last Anointing) to its more ancient practice of being not just for the dying, but for the sick.
-Now know known as “the Anointing of the Sick”, this sacrament rays for healing of body and soul.
+Now known as the Anointing of the Sick, this sacrament prays for healing of body and soul.
 It is celebrated with those who are seriously ill, anticipating surgery, or suffering from advancing age.